DoesThisWork02/TDS-TEAM-1/README.md

 2. In the terminal(type cmd into search), type "git clone + this repo's url"
 3. download node.js(if you dont have it already): https://nodejs.org/en/download/?msclkid=9f8a3304ac9211eca02878f9021f4166
 4. run "npm init" in cmd
-5. run "npm run dev" in cmd.
+5. run "npm run start" in cmd.